Among the many questions raised by the emergence of FinTechs, and in line with the digitalisation of finance, the chair will focus on four main areas:

-Through expert mornings, round tables and annual conferences planned in Europe, Asia, North America and Africa, the chair and its partners will bring together academic specialists and professionals, recognised in France and globally, to discuss the theme of digital finance.
+Through a series of articles and conferences planned in several countries, the chair and its partners will bring together globally-recognised academic specialists and professionals to discuss the theme of digital finance.

-In parallel, the chair will roll out its “research and teaching” component through the creation of digital finance courses within masters programmes and by funding a doctoral programme at the Université Paris Dauphine.
-Beyond their academic scope and their impact on professionalism, these measures should play a part in developing a structured and managed framework for the long-term support of digital finance.
+In parallel, the chair will roll out its “research and teaching” component through the creation of digital finance courses within masters programmes and by funding a doctoral programme at the Paris Dauphine University.

 The chair will benefit from the university’s international academic network and will work in tandem with respected players in the FinTech ecosystem in order to promote research through worldwide calls for projects and an annual award for the best paper.